Why Study Criminology?

 Why study Criminology at Worcester Sixth Form College?

 The course is suitable for students who are interested in crime and the reasons why people commit crime.
 Many of our students have interests in subjects such as Psychology, Sociology and Law.
 A range of speakers from higher education and the related professions such as the Police have contributed to the course so far.
-During the course, students will also attend the Worcester Courts to see potential crimes being prosecuted.

 The course supports access to higher education degree courses, such as Criminology itself, Criminology and Criminal Justice, Criminology and Psychology, Law with Criminology, Criminology and Sociology, Psychology and Sociology.
 The qualification allows learners to gain the required understanding and skills to be able to consider employment within some aspects of the criminal justice system, e.g. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.